How To Cook A Turkey

 Instructions

 • Preheat oven to 325 degrees.
 Remove turkey from packaging.
-Remove any giblets or gravy packets included with the turkey.
-Throw the neck and giblets away.
+Remove the neck, giblets, and gravy packet included with the turkey.
 Keep the gravy packet in the refrigerator until you make the gravy (turkey gravy recipe in recipe notes).
 Pat completely dry with paper towels (this is important so the butter will adhere to the turkey).

 Hand patting turkey dry with paper towels for How to Cook a Turkey Instructions.